Back to School Sale: $100 OFF Sitewide Shop now

 Conclusion

-Hair loss is one of the common health challenges facing several women in the world.
+Hair loss is one of the common health challenges facing several women worldwide.
 The severity varies with age and causes.
 While there are proven ways to treat hair loss, the most effective way is to prevent it.
 Some of the preventive measures have been highlighted.
-However, if you notice bald patches, hair shedding, thinning, or any other symptoms of hair loss, ensure you see a dermatologist immediately.
+However, if you notice bald patches, hair shedding, thinning, or any other hair loss symptoms, ensure you see a dermatologist immediately.

 Finally, although there are medications and procedures, steps like eating healthy, managing stress, and using dermatologically certified hair products are the best ways to ensure the integrity and health of your hair and hair follicles.